 PMMI Lighting does not sell the following items, but they are readily available online and at building supply retail outlets.
-Following are links to products that we recommend, but certainly ease to search engines allows you to shop around.
+Following are links to products that we recommend, but certainly feel free to shop around.

 Monitor, Keyboard, Mouse

-Monitors are not a necessity for the functionality of the Multi Board and Single Board Lighting & Control Systems, however, hooking one up to the HUB/Raspberry Pi makes viewing the system activity, and controlling your system effortless.
+Monitors are not a necessity for the functionality of the lighting systems, however, hooking one up to the HUB/Raspberry Pi makes viewing the system activity, and controlling your system effortless.
 Following is a link to a monitor that is compatible with the Raspberry Pi.
 Many are on the market and will work, just find the size and price that is desirable.
 The HUB/Raspberry Pi has an HDMI input for the monitor and USB ports that allow a keyboard and mouse to be connected.

 Purchase ONLY solid copper Cat5/6 cable.